parsiya/parsiya.net/content/post/2019/2019-10-13-quality-of-life-burp/index.markdown

 2. Choose Top/bottom or left/right split.

 ### Why?
-When creating screenshots for reports, it’s better to have the tabs on top of each other.
+When creating screenshots for reports, it's better to have the tabs on top of each other.
 Reports are usually in portrait mode.
 With the top/bottom split, we can show both tabs and get a nicer image.